Below are the frequently asked questions and responses from within the Biorepository and Pathology CoRE, categorized by type of services required.

 Q: Can prices be negotiated or discounts given to frequent customers?

 A: As a matter of SRF policy, price discounts are not allowed.
-Please see Dr. Michael Donovan for any follow-up discussion.
+Please see Dr. Rachel Brody for any follow-up discussion.

 Below we address the most frequently asked questions in immunohistochemical and immunofluorescent staining.

 Q: How can the Immunostaining services help your research?

 A: We facilitate immunohistochemical (IHC) as well as immunofluorescence (IF) detection in samples from human, mouse and other specimen types using commercial and in-house antibodies.
 The results support various biomarker and pathway analyses across multiple disease areas.

 Q: What types of procedures are utilized in the Immunostaining service?